PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/programming/02-app-variables/+page.md

 Example of an app using an app variable.

-::bagawork-project[app&link&code=MyApp-StartPage&baga=eNpdUMtKAzEU/ZV4cNFCECsUJOCi3agLodAuKrYwYeaODKRJSFJoCfn3Jg4zOi4C5z7O4yZCWgsRUZuGIFAr6T37uK6sZXQJpBvPMo4HfQjlGb2m1jiazftWkA9anoi9sGqlupqq0k3Ddu1IBtoG6cJGfv+SHIWz02wc/CElJI7WqIach/iK6BqIBUdxyfl+KOAwbesp7CEeB/yZcTpy2Kw3YfZi730xOXP0H08tRZymfz13/3Pv8vqseiOlDLuP/Q+ku2o+OYPjkh2flxxXiKflYsi2o5NVWbdkPKYbTguGAA==]
+::bagawork-project[app&link&code=MyApp-StartPage&baga=eNpdUE1rAyEQ/Sv20UMCEppCoAg9pJe2h0IgOaQ0gZXd2bJgVNRAgvjfo1122+1BmRnnfRkhrYWIqE1DEKiV9J59XNfWMroE0o1nuY4HfQjlGP1CrXE0m/ejIBdanog9s2qtupqqMk3Ddu1IBtoG6cJGfv+CHIWz02x8+ANKSBytUQ05D/EV0TUQS46ikv39QMBh2tZT2EM8DPVnrtORw2a+CbIne++bScxRf4xamjh1/3ru/vve5fVFyNeseiOlDLuP/Teku2o+ycJxybJPK44rxONqORjc0cmqTF6MHtMNCAqH8w==]

 :::

 But the benefit with variables over constants is that they can also change value while the app is running.
 The syntax for storing a new value in an app variable that has already been created is the same as when creating a new one.
-If we for exmaple would want to store the name `Bob` in `a.name` after it has been created, we would write `` a.name = `Bob` ``.
+If we for example would want to store the name `Bob` in `a.name` after it has been created, we would write `` a.name = `Bob` ``.
 Easy as that!

 However, a very good question is *where* we should write the code `` a.name = `Bob` ``.
 And it all depends on *when* we want the app to change the name to `Bob`.
-Very often, it is when the user has interacted with the GUI, for example have clicked on a button, so let's go thorugh how to make that happen.
+Very often, it is when the user has interacted with the GUI, for example have clicked on a button, so let's go through how to make that happen.

 In your own `App` class, you can not only implement pre-defined methods, but also create your own ones (you can name them whatever you want).
 To tell the computer which code that should run when the user clicks on a `Button`, that code needs to be in a method.
 So your `App` class can for example look like this: